-The Victorian Government has introduced a $14 million package that will focus on upholding environmental standards in timber harvesting, including by:
+The Victorian Government has introduced a $14 million package that will focus on upholding environmental standards in native timber harvesting, including by:

 - providing increased clarity for meeting obligations under the precautionary principle through compliance standards, and

 - furthering best practice regeneration of native timber harvesting coupes.